Clifford J. Levy

-Clifford J. Levy (born June 15, 1967 in New Rochelle, New York) is deputy publisher of two Times company publications, the Wirecutter and The Athletic.
-He is a two-time Pulitzer Prize winner and considered one of the main architects of the digital transformation of The New York Times.
+Clifford J. Levy (born June 15, 1967, in New Rochelle, New York) is deputy publisher of two New York Times Company publications, the Wirecutter and The Athletic.
+He is a two-time Pulitzer Prize winner and was considered one of the main architects of the digital transformation of The New York Times in the 2010s.
+In 2024, The Washington Post and CNN both tried to recruit Levy to run their newsrooms, but he ended up staying at The Times.

 Levy is a graduate of New Rochelle High School and Princeton University in 1989.

 New York Times

 Early career

 Levy joined The New York Times as a news assistant in 1990 and was promoted to reporter in 1992.

 He served as chief of the Albany bureau as a political reporter, City Hall correspondent and Newark correspondent.
 Beginning in 2000, he was a special projects reporter for the Times' Metro desk.

 In 2002, he wrote a series "Broken Homes" on the abuse of mentally ill adults in state-regulated homes.

 In 2003, he won the Pulitzer Prize for investigative reporting, as well as the George Polk Award.

 He broke a story on New York State Medicaid fraud in 2005.